prokenz101/auto-responder/README.md

 If you want to delete responses, then press `Shift + F7` and enter the trigger of the response that you want to delete.

+**Deleting multi-word triggers do not work yet, and yes, I am trying to fix the problem**

 You can also view the .json file in your default editor using `Alt + Shift + F7`

 **NOTE:** Putting `autoresponder.ahk` in `shell:startup` may not work.